 You will need a synthesizer that has a fairly robust modulation system.
-Ideally it should have a noise oscillator and a multiple waveform regular oscillator with good sounding primitive waves.
+Ideally, it should have a noise oscillator and a multiple waveform regular oscillator with good sounding primitive waves.
 In order to explain the kick drum synthesis process, I will use Massive by Native Instruments which I find very suitable.
-So, after this article you should be able to make your own sounds in no time!
+So, after this article, you should be able to make your own sounds in no time!

 Let’s get started

 The next thing to do will be going to the performer section and creating a shape within it.
-It’s going to start at zero and it’s going to ramp up to max.
-Consequently, I am going to use this to negatively modulate the amplitude of the used oscillator (by dragging and dropping the cursor icon on the amp knob).
+It’s going to start at zero, and it’s going to ramp up to the max.
+Consequently, I am going to use this to negatively modulate the amplitude of the employed oscillator (by dragging and dropping the cursor icon on the amp knob).
 Now the rate knob of the performer section will control the duration of the oscillators envelope.
 It is important to remember that this gets rid of any popping clicks or noises at the end of the note.

 Now let’s hear how it sounds so far.

 ~ Kick Drum 1

 Furthermore, you can play with different waveforms found in the oscillator menu and further polish the sound with built-in EQ.
 I will use a “Bender“ waveform which has a sine wave core but with some distortion.
 What is more, when modulated with the envelope, one can really add nice top punch to the kick drum.
 Again let’s drag and drop the cursor icon from envelope one section to the “WT-Position” and negatively modulate it.